ikalchev/htapod/README.md

 This project was inspired by [httptap](https://github.com/monasticacademy/httptap).
 It has a slighly different approach, so it might be interesting to check it out!

-**This project is currently work in progress.** There are a lot of rough edges and you might need to extend the out-of-the-box filters for your use case.
+**This project is currently work in progress and is purely educational.** There are a lot of rough edges and you might need to extend the out-of-the-box filters for your use case.

 _NOTE_: On some distributions you might need to tweak app armour to allow unpriviliged users to create user namespaces with `sysctl kernel.apparmor_restrict_unprivileged_userns=0`.

+Roadmap:
+- Properly parse and summarize HTTP messages.
+- Allow to "grep" for certain patterns in the traffic.

 ## Example